-Click on LIST INFO on the right side of a List title to view the List's Information.
+Click on List Info on the right side of a List's title to view the List's Information.
 You can record any relevant information about the List you're working on here, including comments, attachments, priorities, owners, watchers, and general descriptions.

-Your tasks' parent Lists and Folders will be displayed in the upper left corner of each task in Board View if you toggle on “Show Breadcrumbs” by clicking on Settings:
+Your tasks' parent Lists and Folders will be displayed in the upper left corner of each task in Board View if you toggle on “Task locations” by clicking "Show" in the upper right toolbar:

 Boxes contain workload details for each person in the group of tasks (Space, Folder, or List) that you're viewing.

-Tasks are grouped by status to give you a better vision of the state of work for each Workplace member.
+Tasks are grouped by status to give you a better vision of the state of work for each Workspace member.

-You may click on the gear icon to show breadcrumbs in order to view the List a task is from.
+You can click "Show" in the upper right toolbar and toggle on "Task locations" to view the List a task is from.

 A task's parent List will be shown in the floating bar when the task is opened.